nak/systemd/docs/UIDS-GIDS.md

 3. 524288…1879048191 → UID range for `systemd-nspawn`'s automatic allocation of
    per-container UID ranges.
-When the `--private-users=pick` switch is used (or `-U`) then it will automatically find a so far unused 16-bit subrange of this range and assign it to the container.
-The range is picked so that the upper 16-bit of the 32-bit UIDs are constant for all users of the container, while the lower 16-bit directly encode the 65536 UIDs assigned to the container.
-This mode of allocation means that the upper 16-bit of any UID assigned to a container are kind of a "container ID", while the lower 16-bit directly expose the container's own UID numbers.
+When the `--private-users=pick` switch is used (or `-U`) then it will automatically find a so far unused 16bit subrange of this range and assign it to the container.
+The range is picked so that the upper 16bit of the 32bit UIDs are constant for all users of the container, while the lower 16bit directly encode the 65536 UIDs assigned to the container.
+This mode of allocation means that the upper 16bit of any UID assigned to a container are kind of a "container ID", while the lower 16bit directly expose the container's own UID numbers.
 If you wonder why precisely these numbers, consider them in hexadecimal: 0x00080000…0x6FFFFFFF.
-This range is above the 16-bit boundary.
-Moreover it's below the 31-bit boundary, as some broken code (specifically: the kernel's `devpts` file system) erroneously considers UIDs signed integers, and hence can't deal with values above 2^31.
+This range is above the 16bit boundary.
+Moreover it's below the 31bit boundary, as some broken code (specifically: the kernel's `devpts` file system) erroneously considers UIDs signed integers, and hence can't deal with values above 2^31.
 The `systemd-machined.service` service will synthesize user database records for all UIDs assigned to a running container from this range.

-Note for both allocation ranges: when a UID allocation takes place NSS is checked for collisions first, and a different UID is picked if an entry is found.
+Note for both allocation ranges: when an UID allocation takes place NSS is checked for collisions first, and a different UID is picked if an entry is found.
 Thus, the user database is used as synchronization mechanism to ensure exclusive ownership of UIDs and UID ranges.
 To ensure compatibility with other